chilhaps/vimms-downloader-ex/README.md

 https://vimm.net/vault/8000
 ```

-Create two folders in this script root, one named `downloading` to store temp files, and other named `finished`to store extracted files.
+Create three folders in this script root, one named `downloading` to store temp files, one named `finished`to store downloaded files, and one named `extracted` to store extracted files.
 Then, run the script:

 ```bash
 python3 run.py